Mini Mischief Rattery

 Serology testing

 We have completed serology blood testing through Charles River Labs and tested negative for the 3 main zoonotic viruses - Seoul Virus, LCMV, and Sendai virus - as well as SDAV, a virus that can be dangerous to other rats.
 Viruses our colony tested positive for are mycoplasma pulmonis (MPUL), Car Bacillus (CARB), and Rat Parvovirus (KRV), all of which are common, rodent specific, and of no risk to people, immunocompetent rats, or other pets.
+In addition, testing positive on serology tests only means they have been exposed in the past and may or may not indicate active viral infection.
 We have provided more information on the listed viruses below.

 Rat Bite Fever (RBF)